sqbqamar/fiberseg/README.md

-2- Pass the input to the model by adding the following code:
+2- Pass the input to the model by adding the image path in the following code:

 input_data = cv2.imread("Path/to/your image")